To understand this article, readers need to have the basic knowledge of mojo and I recommend the following documents:

 }

-But it will not always be this situation.
-In some cases, the receiver side of the mojo interface will be wrapped in a self-owned receiver with the function Mojo::MakeSelfOwnedReceiver.
+But it will not always be the same case.
+In some cases, the receiver side of the mojo interface will be wrapped in a self-owned receiver with the function Mojo::MakeSelfOwnedReceiver

 A self-owned receiver exists as a standalone object which owns its interface implementation and automatically cleans itself up when its bound interface endpoint detects an error.